Skip to content

 In response to these challenges, we introduce Codex: a novel Erasure Coded Decentralized Storage Network which relies on erasure coding for redundancy and efficient proofs of storage.
 This method provides unparalleled reliability and allows for the storage of large datasets, larger than any single node in the network, in a durable and secure fashion.
 Our compact and efficient proofs of storage can detect and prevent catastrophic data loss with great accuracy, while incurring relatively modest hardware and electricity requirements -- two preconditions for achieving true decentralization.
 In addition, we introduce and formalize in this paper the notion of durability in decentralized storage networks through a new concept we call the Decentralized Durability Engine (DDE).

 The remainder of this paper is organized as follows.
-First, we discuss the context on which Codex is built on (Sec.
+First, we discuss the context on which Codex is built (Sec.
 2) by expanding on the issues of centralized cloud storage, and providing background on previous takes at decentralized alternatives -- namely, p2p networks, blockchains, and DSNs.
 Then, we introduce the conceptual framework that underpins Codex in Sec.
 3 -- the Decentralized Durability Engine (DDE) -- followed by a more detailed descriptions of the mechanisms behind Codex and how it materializes as a DDE in Sec.
 4. Sec.
 5 then presents a preliminary reliability analysis, which places Codex's storage parameters alongside more formal durability guarantees.
 Finally, Sec.
 6 provides conclusions and ongoing work.

 2. Background and Context